robertosillitti/Hierarchical-Regression-Bayesian-Model/README.md

 This project workflow include:

 1. Selection of relevant predictors
 2. Model specification
+3. Prior specification, full conditional distributions and joint posterior formulation
-3. Implementation of the Gibbs Sampling algorithm
+4. Implementation of the Gibbs Sampling algorithm
-4. Convergence diagnostics
+5. Convergence diagnostics (traceplots, autocorrelation, ESS, Geweke test)
-5. Interpretation of the results with posterior predictive checks
+6. Posterior inference and interpretation of the results with posterior predictive checks

 To estimate the model parameters, I implemented a **Gibbs sampling algorithm**, a Markov Chain Monte Carlo (MCMC) algorithm that iteratively samples from the full conditional distributions of each parameter.
 It is particularly suitable in Bayesian settings, where closed-form solutions are often unavailable.